Body memory: Skepticism

 A 2017 systematic review of cross-disciplinary research in body memory found that the available data neither largely support or refute the claim that memories are stored outside of the brain and more research is needed.

 In the Encyclopedia of Phenomenology Embree notes that, "To posit body memory is to open up a Pandora's Box", and links the idea to physical associations of memory rather than as a memory stored in a bodily manner.

 Cellular memory

 Cellular memory (CM) is a parallel hypothesis to BM positing that memories can be stored outside the brain in all cells.
 The idea that non-brain tissues can have memories is believed by some who have received organ transplants, though this is considered impossible.
 The author said the stories are intriguing though and may lead to some serious scientific investigation in the future.
 In his book TransplantNation Douglas Vincent suggests that atypical newfound memories, thoughts, emotions and preferences after an organ transplant are more suggestive of immunosuppressant drugs and the stress of surgery on perception than of legitimate memory transference.
 In other words, "as imaginary as a bad trip on LSD or other psychotropic drug."

+Cellular memory refers to the ability of cells to retain information about past states, exposures, or events and adapt their responses accordingly.
+This concept underpins various physiological and pathological processes, often mediated by hormonal pathways, feedback loops, and epigenetic mechanisms.
+The following are key examples illustrating the scientific basis of cellular memory.